thalper/March-Madness/README.md

 This week, we fixed our package by getting it runnable with pip after uploading it to PyPi.
 I updated our README to reflect how to write a file that will in turn run our package properly.
 We then used CycloneDX to create an SBOM of our package.
 I also created the MIT license and deliverable summary for the week.
 I got our code coverage GitHub Action working again, and now Tycho and I are trying to write test cases to improve our code coverage.

+Progress Report (Week of 04/03/22)

+Rylee Benes

+This week, we started to brainstorm how to possibly improve our bracket results as we only ended up with 2 brackets in the 90th percentile.
+I grabbed the percentile threshold values for 2022 and 2021 from the ESPN website and we created a function to calculate bracket points and compared them to the percentile values to see what percentile they were.
+We then came up with the idea to randomize the number of games each matchup plays for each bracket using a bell curve.
+This then accounts for having some brackets with more upsets (coin flip) and some brackets with more high-seeded wins.
+We plan on creating an option for users to pick their preference.
+I also created a progress bar for when brackets are being created for greater UI design.

 # References